 Thus the approach for job seekers has been changing.
 The candidates are becoming more knowledgeable, more tech-savvy, and more skillful.

 Ask Scott Young, a mid-20 guy who completed the entire MIT Computer Engineering course in 1 year without enrolling in MIT.
 If you’re new to this, you would need to change your outlook.

-At MIT, this course takes 4 years to complete.
+At MIT, this course takes four years to complete.
 So Scott took things into his own hands.
 He knew it would be hard.
 But its cost was only $2000.
-So he bought few textbooks and watched the videos of the lectures given by MIT professors, which are uploaded for free on the MIT website.
+So he bought a few textbooks and watched the videos of the lectures given by MIT professors, which are uploaded for free on the MIT website.

 The answer is obvious.
 You will rock.
-As in 2019, skills would be more important than the name of the schools you will get through.
-Do people imagine how come someone gets a salary of a million dollars for a year in a company?
+As in 2022, skills would be more important than the name of the schools you will get through.
+Do people imagine how come someone receives a salary of a million dollars for a year in a company?
 Simply because they are more valuable than the rest of us!
 They would generate a billion-dollar profit for the company.
 So the company would pay them a million without any question.

 4. Recruitment would be based more on data than qualitative assumption